Neoclassical architecture: Japan

 Although not a western country, due to Western influence Japan has had neoclassical architecture produced in it.
-This includes the unique Hiko Shrine, which is a Shinto shrine based on Greek temples.
+This includes the unique Hiko Shrine, which is a Shinto shrine modelled Greek temples.
 It later developed into the Imperial Crown Style, which contains elements of both Eastern and Western design.
 Roofs are notably distinctly Asian in this style, and it was used heavily by the Japanese Empire in its colonies.